Stroke

 Does RCP Health offer direct billing for stroke rehab?

 Yes.
 We direct bill to most major extended health insurance providers in Ontario.
 We also work with patients who qualify for Ontario's Bundled Care Program, which may cover physiotherapy for eligible post-stroke patients.
-Our team verifies your coverage before your first appointment โ no surprises.
+Our team verifies your coverage before your first appointment.

 How is RCP Health's stroke rehab different from hospital physiotherapy?

 Hospital physiotherapy is typically brief and focused on safe discharge.
-Community-based outpatient rehabilitation at RCP Health provides the intensive, ongoing treatment that drives long-term recovery.
-We offer longer sessions, higher repetition volumes, individualized programming, and continuity of care โ all aligned with Canadian Stroke Best Practice Recommendations.
+Community-based outpatient rehabilitation at RCP Health provides the intensive, ongoing treatment that drives long-term recovery β longer sessions, higher repetition volumes, individualized programming, and continuity of care, all aligned with Canadian Stroke Best Practice Recommendations.

 Can family members be involved in treatment?

-Absolutely โ and we strongly encourage it.
+Absolutely β and we strongly encourage it.
 Family and caregiver involvement is a recognized best practice in stroke rehabilitation.
 We train caregivers in exercise assistance, safe handling, positioning, and recognizing changes in condition.
-Families who are actively engaged in rehabilitation consistently produce better patient outcomes.
+Families who are actively engaged consistently produce better patient outcomes.

 Recovery Doesn't Wait.